Magnesium Supplement Health Benefits

 Recommended Daily Intake

 The recommended daily intake (RDI) of magnesium for adult men is 420 mg per day, and for adult women the RDI is 320 mg every day.
 If you are pregnant that number climbs to 350 mg a day.4 For various reasons, many of us only absorb 40-60% of the magnesium we consume 5, so your optimal daily intake may be even higher than the RDI.
-Achieving the optimal daily intake of magnesium every day can be a challenge, and that is why I recommend choosing foods that are high in this healthful mineral, as well as selective supplementation to ensure that you are always consuming an adequate amount.
+Achieving the optimal daily intake of magnesium every day can be a challenge, and that is why I recommend choosing foods that are high in this healthful mineral, as well as a selective magnesium supplement to ensure that you are always consuming an adequate amount.

 Testing Your Magnesium Levels